 NVVN has paid dividend of Rs.
 20 Crore to NTPC in FY 2015-16.

 9. GLOBALISATION INITIATIVES

 9.1 Trincomalee Power Company Limited (TPCL), a 50:50 joint venture

-Company between NTPC and Ceylon Electricity Board was formed to
+between your Company and Ceylon Electricity Board was formed to

 undertake the development, construction, establishment, operation and

-maintenance of a coal based electricity generating station of 2X250
+maintenance of a coal based electricity generating station of (2X250

-MW

-capacity at Trincomalee at Sri Lanka.
+MW) capacity at Trincomalee at Sri Lanka.
 EIA clearance was granted by

 9.2 Bangladesh-India Friendship Power Company Private Limited, a 50:50